redhat-partner-solutions/vse-catalog/components/tekton/pipelines/run-vse-sync-testsuite/README.md

-# Build-Image-from-git-repo
+# Run-vse-sync-testsuite

-The `run-testsuite-from-image` base pipeline runs a specific testsuite from a base image containing the test suites.
+The `run-vse-sync-testsuite` base pipeline runs a the vse sync testsuite from a released container image containing the test suites.

 ## Install